oys2021/BlogApi/README.md

 # 📰 Real-Time Blog API with Django & WebSockets

 This project is a real-time blog API built with Django and Django REST Framework.
 It allows authenticated users to create, retrieve, and interact with posts, comments, categories, and notifications.
 Real-time WebSocket support enables instant post notification delivery to connected clients.
-This is the deployment link https://tb.up.railway.app

 ---